Authentication

 Add or Manage IP Addresses

-If you're using a Pay-ins and Pay-outs key, you'll see an IP Whitelist tab.
-From here, you can view or update allowed IP addresses.
+If you're using a Pay-ins and Pay-outs key, you'll see an IP Allow List tab.
+From here, you can view, update, or delete allowed IP addresses.

 Use Your API Key in Requests